hedgehog1833/obsidian-timetracker/README.md

 ### Time format

 The format for how to print the stopwatch's current value.
 Default is `HH:mm:ss.SSS`.
 For more formats see [here](https://github.com/jsmreese/moment-duration-format#template-string).

+### Trimming

+Allows cutting off leading zeros, if the given format allows them.
+With this setting activated, `mm:ss.SSS` will show minutes not until the stopwatch reaches one minute.